 If you are willing to go on a Cultural itinerary of Berlin, you should take time to visit The Museum Island.
-This unique space in the hearth of Berlin is impressive, will leave you breathless by the magnificent buildings and the concentrate of culture in such a small portion.
+This unique space in the heart of Berlin is impressive, will leave you breathless by the magnificent buildings and the concentration of culture in such a small portion.

 The Museum Island of Berlin is a unique ensemble of five museum on Spree Island.
 The Area is included in the incredible district of Mitte in Berlin.
 The complex has been listed by UNESCO as a World Heritage Site.

 We have to be clear, the Museum Island of Berlin will take you away one entire day.
 The entire complex was already known with this name by the late 1870s, but all the buildings were just completed in 1930, before WW2 started.

 Despite being designed by five of the most eminent architects of that time, Museum Island blends all in a harmonious overall picture.

 You can visit the Museums from Tuesday to Sunday, from 10 am to 6 pm.
 On Thursday, all the museums are open until 8 pm for a late visit.

 The admission ticket costs 12 euros it includes entrance to the Pergamon Museum and Neues Museum.
 The ticket for the Old National Gallery, Altes Museum and Bode Museum costs 10 euros.